at-cg/ds221-2025/cluster_usage_instructions.md

 ```

 ## Note:
-- <b>Please change the password  </b> using the command `passwd` on your first login, to your preference but make sure the passwords are strong with a minimum of 6 characters, with uppercase/lowecase letters, numbers and special character combinations.
+- <b>You must change the password  </b> by using the command `passwd` on your first login, to your preference but make sure the passwords are strong with a minimum of 6 characters, with uppercase/lowecase letters, numbers and special character combinations.
+You may risk exposing your code to others if the password is not changed, which could result in penalties.
-- Also a dedicated scratch/username has been created.
+- Also a dedicated folder `scratch/username` has been created.
 Use this space to store your data, as the home directory has limited storage capacity.

 ### Refer to `cluster_schedule.md` to check your assigned slot and node

 ## Usage Guidelines
 - Store all files in `/scratch/username`